 When employees experience work-related injuries or diseases, this may impact their work situations.
 After you complete the initial forms associated with workers' comp injuries/diseases, collaboration with the employee’s manager will be essential to facilitate a timely return to work.

-- Monitor employees' leave balances—if an employee chooses to use their accrued leave to remain on the payroll, the employee must be placed on workers' comp leave without pay (LWOP-WC) when their leave is exhausted.
+- Monitor employees' time off balances—if an employee chooses to use their accrued time off to remain on the payroll, the employee must be placed on workers' comp leave of absence when their time off is exhausted.

-- Employees who are unable to work due to an on-the-job injury will be evaluated for benefits eligibility under the Family and Medical Leave Act (FMLA).
-If they qualify, they will automatically be placed on FMLA leave, which will run concurrently with their WCI leave and provide for up to twelve weeks of employer-paid premium sharing and job protection.
-During this time, remind injured employees of the following:
+- Employees who are unable to work due to an on-the-job injury will be evaluated for eligibility under the Family and Medical Leave Act (FMLA).
+If they qualify, they will automatically be placed on FMLA, which will run concurrently with their WCI time off and provides for up to twelve weeks of employer-paid premium sharing and job protection.
+During this time, employees should be reminded of the following:

-- Employees must pay their portion of insurance premiums in order to maintain their insurance coverage—group insurance programs will lapse when disabled employees are placed on LWOP for a full calendar month and they fail to make a premium payment, so they should contact Benefit Services to make arrangements to retain their insurance benefits.
+- Employees must pay their portion of insurance premiums in order to maintain their insurance coverage—group insurance programs will lapse when disabled employees are placed on leave for a full calendar month and they fail to make a premium payment.
+Employees are encouraged to contact Benefits and Leave Management to make arrangements to retain insurance benefits.

 - Employees may be eligible for Social Security disability benefits if you anticipate that they will be disabled for a year or longer—Social Security benefits offset LTD benefits.